animify/stylekit-old/README.md

 The Site package comes with a ready script to create a production-ready site.
 Navigate to `packages/site` in your terminal and run `npm run build`

 ## Issues
-Found any issues with the build?
-Make sure you let me know by posting an issue.
+Found any issues with Stylekit?
+Make sure you post an issue!

 ###### Feel free to post enhancements in the Issues section

 ---

-Licensed under MIT - Copyright (c) Cindr.io 2017
+Licensed under MIT